davidzhou999/ANSTO/README.md

 20260219 update:

+1. We recommend using an Ubuntu Linux system to run the entire pipeline; otherwise, you may encounter various errors if you use a Windows system.

-Uploaded the trained machine learning model file (n2same_het_pretrained.pt) to Google Drive because it is over 500MB in size, and provided the download link:  https://drive.google.com/file/d/1lCSJam-xlGZqkF9WZYNYaz6nodVxDI_g/view?usp=drive_link
+2. We uploaded the trained machine learning model file (n2same_het_pretrained.pt) to Google Drive because it is over 500MB in size, and provided the download link:  https://drive.google.com/file/d/1lCSJam-xlGZqkF9WZYNYaz6nodVxDI_g/view?usp=drive_link

 n2same_het_pretrained.pt was obtained by training on about 4000 original neutron images.